The Square — How You Locate Yourself in Space

 - direction collapses

-The Square creates the first contained field of self-awareness.
+The Square creates the first field of conscious self-location.

 The Body Already Knows the Square